azkiaarh/Customer-Segmentation/README.md

 #### Objective Statement:
 * To know the grand total per month and in each year.
 * To know the grand total per month in each year and month with the highest and lowest grand total in each year.
-* To know the most significant decrease and increase in each year.
+* To know the comparison of the grand total between each year and find month with the most significant decrease and increase in each year.
 * To get customer segmentation using RFM model.
 * To know how to optimize marketing strategies to the right customers to generate more revenue.